faceboob-light-blueinstagram-light-bluex-light-bluepinterest-light-blue

 Another important thing to think about when it comes to frame material is where you’ll be launching.

 Looking for the best boat trailer for saltwater?
-If you’re launching and retrieving your boat from the saltwater in the Gulf of Mexico here in Southwest Florida, you’ll need either aluminum or galvanized steel trailer.
+If you’re launching and retrieving your boat from the saltwater in the Gulf of Mexico here in Southwest Florida, you’ll need either an aluminum or galvanized steel trailer.
 These materials are more resistant to the corrosive effects of seawater.

 If you’re only launching your boat in lakes and rivers, you might opt for either material based on your personal preference (or how much is in your wallet.)